ecrawford4/tex-template-notes/README.md

 ## Statement of Purpose

 This repository contains the LaTeX template I use to take notes in school.
-It is based off the Tufte-Style Book.
-More information about the template can be found below

 I added three custom environments: one for examples